2023 Diamond Dollars Case Competition

-The 2014 Diamond Dollars Case Competition winners were announced Thursday, March 13 during the SABR Analytics Conference at the Hyatt Regency Phoenix in Phoenix, Arizona.
+The 2023 Diamond Dollars Case Competition winners were announced Friday, March 10 during the SABR Analytics Conference.

-In the Diamond Dollars Case Competition, undergraduate, graduate and professional school students from colleges and universities across the country compete against each other by preparing an analysis and presentation of a baseball operations decision — the type of decision a team’s GM and his staff is faced with over the course of a season.
-The cases are developed by Gennaro, author of Diamond Dollars: The Economics of Winning in Baseball, and consultant to MLB teams.
+In the Diamond Dollars Case Competition, high school and college students from schools across the country compete against each other by preparing an analysis and presentation of a baseball operations decision — the type of decision a team’s GM and his staff is faced with over the course of a season.
+The cases are developed by former SABR Board President Vince Gennaro, co-founder of the SABR Analytics Conference, author of Diamond Dollars: The Economics of Winning in Baseball, and consultant to MLB teams.
 The Diamond Dollars Case Competition is the first national competition to be based solely on baseball operations issues.

 Four- to five-person student teams are asked to evaluate a baseball operations case problem.
 The student team presents their analysis and recommendations to a panel of judges that includes MLB front office executives.

 This year’s judges included Chris Alexander (MLB), Adam Brodie (Houston Astros), Cody Callahan (Arizona Diamondbacks), Tani Cohen (MLB), Sam Elias (Los Angeles Dodgers), Sean Fischer (Cincinnati Reds), Sarah Gelles (Houston Astros), Jasmine Horan (Chicago Cubs), Brian Jones (Colorado Rockies), Matt Lehman (Cincinnati Reds), Shanna Shi (MLB), and Mark Simon (Sports Info Solutions).

 Callahan is a former winner of the Diamond Dollars Case Competition at the SABR Analytics Conference.